Posted on Leave a comment

-RC flying wings, planks, or delta wings are some unique types of air models that are very easy to build compared to classic airframes.
+RC flying wings, planks, or delta wings are unique types of aircraft that are quite easy to build compared to classic airframes.

 There are simply fewer parts, compared to similar-sized classic airframes.

-Moreover, there is a bunch of RC Flying Wing Plans available online that ones can use for scratch building.
+Moreover, there is a bunch of RC Flying Wing Plans available online that one can use for building an RC glider from scratch.

 This and a large wing area contribute to flying wings being the most popular choice for slope gliders and FPV long-range flyers.